kappa1389/commission_service/readme.md

 ## Improvements
 - We can use a service container in order to resolve dependencies
 - We can implement specification pattern to make easier queries to repositories
+- we can move list of supported currencies from Currency class into a database to be easier to manage